Site Navigation:

 Assessment

 The assessment of this course consists of three group assignments and the final written exam.
-The final grade is based on the evaluation of both the assignments and the final exam, breaking down to:
+The final grade is based on the evaluation of both the assignments and the final exam, breaking down into:

 Pass or fail?
 Grading is done on a 10-point scale, and the final marks are rounded off to the nearest full and half figures.
 To pass the course, all assignments and the final exam must be graded greater or equal to 5.5, and a total of 5.75 or above is required to pass the course.